glogloria/personal-website/README.md

 # personal-website
 Welcome to the official repository for my personal website!
 This site serves as a digital hub for my computer science and computer engineering projects.
-You can learn more about my projects and how I built them.
+Here you can learn more about my projects and how I built them.

 --